HiraSSU/cs115-hw4/README.md

 A shallow stream bars your path; you turn back.

 # Contributions section: who did what
+All students assisted each other throughout the assignment for the majority of it.
+Shawn and Hector focused on Prep Utilities and debugging Vonnie and Derek focused on the mini-adventure

 # Known issues (if any)
 * Negative numbers for seconds or copper pieces are not explicitly validated, though the `ask_int` function ensures they are whole numbers.
-The output for negative seconds is not human-friendly.
-This is a minor issue given the prompt's focus on positive integers.
+The output for negative seconds is not human-friendly, but still runs.